denissimon/SwiftEvents/README.md

 }
 ```

 You can use the Event with any complex type.
-As for the example above, it could have been `(UIImage?, Int)`, where `Int` means the HTTP response status code, in order to show a message in case of an error.
+As for the example above, it could have been `(UIImage?, Int)`, where `Int` means the HTTP response status code in order to show a message in case of an error.

 You can also create multiple Events (didDownloadEvent, onHTTPErrorEvent, etc), and trigger only what is needed.